Skip to Content

 No, Mike Tyson did not create the Peekaboo boxing style.
 However, it was heavily used and popularized by his long time trainer Cus D’Amato.

-What Boxing Style Did Muhammed Ali Use?
+What Boxing Style Did Muhammad Ali Use?

 Muhammad Ali utilized an unorthodox boxing style which was characterized by potent right hand leads and hard, fast punches.
 Predominantly known for his ‘Ali Shuffle,’ his style was a fusion of speed, timing and finesse, combined with the ability to take a punch.